 The Library of Congress’s prime mission is to serve the US Congress, mostly through the Congressional Research Service (CRS).
 To serve this goal, the Library of Congress holds 32 million cataloged books and other print material in 470 languages, plus 61 million manuscripts and the largest rare book collection in North America.

 All this is overseen by the Librarian of Congress, who is appointed by the President of the United States, usually for life.
 The position requires high political savvy and connections, scholarliness, and library acumen.

-Although Oklahoma has yet to produced a president, it has borne one of our nation’s top librarians, as well numerous other librarians of heroic distinction.
-Librarianship remains a strain of Oklahoma’s history, ever since on November 16, 1907, when Oklahoma’s first Governor Charles N. Haskell was inaugurated on the steps of the Carnegie Library in Guthrie.
+Although Oklahoma has yet to produce a President, it has borne one of our nation’s top librarians, as well numerous other librarians of heroic distinction.
+Librarianship remains a strain of Oklahoma’s history, ever since on November 16, 1907, when Oklahoma’s first Governor, Charles N. Haskell was inaugurated on the steps of the Carnegie Library in Guthrie.

 Mary Hudson was Okemah Public Library’s first librarian in 1927 and librarian to Woody Guthrie until he moved to Pampa, Texas, in 1929.
 According to the Oklahoma Historical Society, Woody “was a passionate reader… from the Okemah Public Library to the New York Public Library, wherever he went he obtained books to read.”